-It can’t be that hard people!
+It can’t be that hard, people!
 Just put all the right people together and track the progress!

 So, in the spirit of one of my favorite performances, if I can help somebody – then my living [through this] has not been in vain.
 (Music soothes the soul – If you’d like to see the whole concert, it is here.)

-- Remember: When you have a concussion you need ONE doctor who cares about you and will coordinate all the different treatments (if at all possible – all in the same place – like a hospital.)
+- Remember: When you have a concussion, you need ONE doctor who cares about you and will coordinate all the different treatments (if at all possible – all in the same place – like a hospital.)

 - Don’t let the concussion be the afterthought.
-Even if you have physical problems from the incident which caused your brain trauma, don’t think that the visible problems are more important.
+Even if you have physical problems from the incident that caused your brain trauma, don’t think the visible problems are more important.
 You can see both an orthopedist and a neurologist at the same time.
 In fact, the sooner you treat the concussion, the better.

-- Get your ears checked – you may have dislodged the tiny balance crystals in your ear which affect your balance (see an ENT).
+- Get your ears checked – you may have dislodged the tiny balance crystals in your ear, which affect your balance (see an ENT).

 - Therapists are your best friends in this process!!
 So make sure you choose wisely.
-Whether they are vestibular therapists (for balance); physical therapists; occupational therapists; speech therapists; or vision therapists, they often understand your problems and progress better than your doctors.
+Whether they are vestibular therapists (for balance), physical therapists; occupational therapists; speech therapists; or vision therapists, they often understand your problems and progress better than your doctors.

-- There are other ways to go than traditional western medicine – acupuncture, cranial sacral therapy, essential oils, supplementation, diet, and CBD can each play a role in your recovery.
+- There are other ways to go than traditional western medicine – acupuncture, cranial-sacral therapy, essential oils, supplementation, diet, and CBD can each play a role in your recovery.

 - Water is (brain)life!

-- Get yourself a comfortable hat with a brim, a pair of sunglasses(possibly two – one that covers the sides and front, and one regular pair), and a light blocking sleep mask.
+- Get yourself a comfortable hat with a brim, a pair of sunglasses(possibly two – one that covers the sides and front, and one regular pair), and a light-blocking sleep mask.

 - Physical activity is essential to recovery – no matter how badly you feel – try to do something.

 - Concussions and other brain injuries do not follow the standard consistently upward trending graph recovery.
-Often, they are more like two steps forward one step back, over and over and over again.
+Often, they are more like two steps forward, one step back, over and over and over again.